igor47/blog/posts/soviet-kgb-stories-pt2.md

 Nevertheless, he was not free to leave, and my grandmother could not visit him.

 Instead, my grandmother expanded much effort trying to free him.
-She spoke to any lawyers, and visited many government officials.
+She spoke to many lawyers, and visited many government officials.
 She was finally told by a well-respected advocate in Kiev, -- "Child, you just have to wait.
 There is no case against him, and they will let him out soon."